Everest Base Camp

 In Kathmandu we stay at unique, luxurious boutique hotels.
 En route to Everest Base Camp we sleep and dine at mountain lodges for 10 nights, and camp fully supported for two nights.
 Nepal’s mountain lodges (also called ‘tea houses’) are often family-run with simple facilities; the rule of thumb is the higher the elevation, the simpler the facilities.

 Who is going on this adventure?

-Each departure is limited to no more than 14 fellow adventurers and your Modern Adventure team.
-We will be joined for this adventure by expert expedition guides, each highly qualified in all necessary skills to safely travel through the Himalayas.
+This departure is limited to no more than 14 fellow adventurers and your Modern Adventure team.
+We will be joined by expert expedition guides, each highly qualified in all necessary skills to safely travel through the Himalayas.
 This adventure is for travelers aged 18 and above who are in good health and have previous experience hiking or trekking on multi-day itineraries.